 Counter Cultural Church

-Added about a year ago by Timothy Gorringe
+Added about 2 years ago by Timothy Gorringe

 GUEST BLOG: Timothy Gorringe, author of Keeping Time: Time, Liturgy and Christian Discipleship, discusses what a truly Christ-like Church would look like.